genesiscommunitysuccess/docs/docs/tutorials/quick-guides/relational_db_data_from_scratch.md

 ---
 id: relational-db-data-from-scratch
-sidebar_label: 'Generate Fields and Tables From Relational Database'
+sidebar_label: Generate Fields and Tables From Relational Database
 sidebar_position: 2
-title: 'Generate Fields and Tables From Relational Database'
+title: Generate Fields and Tables From Relational Database

 ---
 ## Introduction ##
 This guide walks you though how to setup a Genesis project using [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) and generate fields and tables configuration from existing relational database.
-At the end you will have generated fields and tables that can be later used to develop application that uses the same database model
+At the end, you will have generated fields and tables that you can later use to develop any application that uses the same database model.

 ## Prerequisites ##